 Imagine yourself in your favorite location on this earth and imagine holding a red ball in your hands.
 Extending from the ball are tentacles like roots.
 Imagine the roots penetrating deep into the soil and anchoring you firmly to the earth.

 Doing something physical like wriggling your toes and gently stamping your feet can also help you to reconnect with your physical body and come back down to earth.

 Tip 6 – Come Back Slowly

-When your guided meditation is complete and you have finished your grounding exercise, please don’t jump to your feet and start rushing about.
+When your free guided meditation is complete and you have finished your grounding exercise, please don’t jump to your feet and start rushing about.
 You might feel drowsy, so take a few minutes to gradually return to a normal waking state.

 As you slowly become more alert, you might like to contemplate your guided meditation journey and bring to mind any notable events that took place along the way.
 This is a great time to reflect, contemplate, and assimilate what you’ve just experienced with your free guided meditation.